-A student's IEP must be included in the student's Ontario Student Record (OSR).
+A student's IEP must be included in the student's OSR.
 This requirement ensures that the student's relevant assessment data and information about their strengths, needs and learning expectations are available to teachers working with them.
 To ensure that the IEP stored in the OSR is up to date, the current copy of the IEP should replace the previously filed copy.
-Previous versions of IEPs are archived in the District's IEP software program for historical reference.
+Previous versions of IEPs are archived in the District's IEP software program for historical reference and do not need to be kept in the OSR.